shadowproject/blockchain/README.md

 What is blockchain.zip?

-It is a fully verified database containing Shadow blockchain data, from the genesis block through a recent height.
+It is the verified and indexed database containing Shadow blockchain data, from the genesis block through a recent height.
 This is created from the bootstrap.dat from this project : https://github.com/shadowproject/bootstrap

 ------------------------